esjeon/rice-va11halla/README.md

 done &
 ```

-# Contributors
+# Contributing

-See CONTRIBUTORS.md file.
+People who contributed are listed in the CONTRIBUTORS.md file.

+If you want to contribute, please use [the suckless coding style](http://suckless.org/coding_style)!